Guernsey-Creative/screenplay-js/README.md

 ## Outputs and Interfaces

-If you are writing in TypeScript, then all of ScreenplayJS interfaces can be imported and extended in your project and for your use-cases.
+ScreenplayJS has various interfaces that can be imported and extended within your project.

+Example of importing the `IScriptJSON` interface.

+> For more about Interfaces read [TypeScript's documentation](https://www.typescriptlang.org/docs/handbook/interfaces.html)

 ```
 import { IScriptJSON } from 'screenplay-js'